ECG Level 1 Tutorial: Analyze the Waveforms

 depolarization of the ventricles

-When this happens, we will see on the ECG:
+When P waves are conducted down to the ventricles, we will see on the ECG:

-• the PR interval is normal length, or could be long
+• the PR interval is normal or long

 • a QRS complex is present